Chapter Grants

 • Chapters that haven't yet submitted a detailed report on the expenditure of an earlier grant are not eligible to receive a grant until any previous report has been submitted to the national office.

 • In back-to-back years, a chapter must apply for a grant from a different category than the one received in the immediately previous year.
-Ongoing or identical projects will not receive grant funding in the same two-year period.
+Ongoing or identical projects may not receive grant funding two years in a row.

 • Chapters may seek additional or matching funding from other sources, but the event should remain primarily an Alpha Chi-sponsored event.